jahAtFriends/ObjectZoo/README.md

-public boolean isMale(){} //Returns if the animal is male. public boolean isFemale(){} //For gender equality returns if the animal is female. public void speak(){} //Returns the speech of the animal according to its definition. public static void population(){} returns the number of animals of that class that have been created.
+public boolean isMale(){} //Returns if the animal is male. public boolean isFemale(){} //For gender equality returns if the animal is female. public void speak(){} //Returns the speech of the animal according to its definition. public static int population(){} returns the number of animals of that class (or its subclasses) that have been created.
 ```

 #### Speak() method